SiteQ8/PublicEye/README.md

 ## 🔍 Live API Modules

-Every result is real data from public APIs — queried in real-time from your browser.
+Every result is real data from public APIs — queried in real-time.

 | Module | API Source | What It Does |
 |--------|-----------|--------------|